 And after this one week, send out the No-Contact Letter and cut off all contact.

-There are two main things that happen to people right after the split… if they allow it:
+Two main things happen to people right after the split … if they allow it:

 1. A loss of power and control